katcosgrove/sawcon/content/pages/cfp.md

     subtitle: >-
       Do you have thoughts on blockchain for private prisons?
 Can you "WOW!" us with best practices for AI on the Edge as a Service?
-Have you discovered the secret to building a rockstar engineering team from
+Have you discovered the secret to building a rockstar engineering team from diverse
   - type: contact_section
 seo:
   title: Call for Papers